johnbillion/wp-json-schemas/readme.md

 # WordPress JSON Schemas

-This package provides well-documented JSON schemas that describe the shape of WordPress core PHP objects such as `WP_Error`, `WP_Post`, and `WP_User`, and the allowed values for several of their properties, when they're represented as JSON.
+This package provides well-documented JSON schemas that describe the shape of:

+* WordPress core PHP objects such as `WP_Error`, `WP_Post`, and `WP_User`
+* WordPress REST API responses such as those from `/wp/v2/posts` and `/wp/v2/users`
+* The allowed values for several of the properties of the above

 The schemas in this library are used directly to generate [the TypeScript definitions provided by the `wp-types` package](https://www.npmjs.com/package/wp-types).